Key Takeaways:

 Copyright protection arises automatically when a work is created and fixed in a tangible medium, such as writing it down or saving it digitally.

-However, creators can also register their works with the copyright office for additional legal benefits and enforcement options.
+However, creators can register their works with the copyright office for additional legal benefits and enforcement options.

 What Does Copyright Law Protect?